-archive_trump.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts and, when new tweets occur, using the Internet Archive to create an offsite copy of those tweets.
-It started out just watching Donald Trump's Twitter accounts, but as of 22 February 2017, it also watches the Twitter accounts of Mike Pence.
+archive_junta.py script runs on one of my spare laptops, constantly listening for new tweets on certain Twitter accounts associated with specific members of the current American corporatist junta.
+When new tweets on those accounts occur, it uses the Internet Archive to create an offsite copy of those tweets.
+At the beginning, it just watched Donald Trump's Twitter accounts; but I've been gradually expanding, in a non-systematic way, the scope of its areas of attention.

-The full list of accounts currently archived by my use of this script is:
+The full list of accounts which the script currently attempts to archive is:

 (easier to read)

 |@POTUS||1 Feb 2017||here||here||here||45th President of the United States|

 |@realDonaldTrump||1 Feb 2017||here||here||here||Personal account of Donald Trump, who is unfortunately the president of the United States|

 |@VP||22 Feb 2017||here||here||here||Vice President of the United States|

 |@mike_pence||22 Feb 2017||here||here||here||Personal account of Mike Pence, vice president of the United States|

 |@GovPenceIN||22 Feb 2017||here||here||here||Pence's account that he used while governor of Indiana|

 |@DanScavino||23 Mar 2017||here||here||here||Personal account for Trump's director of social media|